abhi-146/nestorbird_python_assessment/readme.md

 Ensure you have a compatible web browser installed on your system.
 This project primarily supports Google Chrome, but you can adjust the WebDriver and configurations to work with other browsers as well.

 ## Setup
-Import the database using db.sql file
+Import the database using db.sql file.

+cd to the directory where main.py and fetch.py exists.

 ### main.py
 This file will fetch the data from the database and generate a csv file using the fetched data.